gabriellst/WhatsAppBot/README.md

 # Notes

-If you haven't saved the number of the person who's sending messages to a group, you'll need to specificy the name and number of that person in the class function.
-It's part of the process.
+If you try to something not metioned in the "Things it can do" section, the program will probably crash.
+There are a lot of exceptions and cases that need to be analyzed and solved.

 I made this project for personal use only.

-This is the first "big" "application" i have done.
-I'm still new to this.
+This is the first "application" I have done.

 I don't think the code is pretty, it lacks organization and may not be optimized.
-For now, i don't intend to update this, it has taken a lot of time from me, but i learned a lot from it.
+For now, I won't make updates, it has taken a lot of time from me, but I've learned a lot from it.

-Again, the program is in a very early state, there's plenty of bugs that i haven't figured out how to solve yet.
+Again, the program is in a very early state, there's plenty of bugs that I haven't figured out how to solve yet.
 Also, it can stop working due to the browser's loading time and other exceptions.